 VO: I recommend Google translate.
 It’s best to practice a few standard phrases in French ahead of your trip.
 There is no such thing as knowing too little French.
 Everything you learn will be beneficial.
 If a conversation becomes too challenging, you can always ask if there is an English speaker who can assist.

-This story is part of our travel series, Travel Like a Local, which features IU alumni living abroad.
+This story is part of our travel series, Travel Like a Local, which features IU alumni living in major cities all around the world.